Configuring your Stream Destinations

 • Instagram Live

-• Selecting the service
+• Select the service

 Here’s how each of these popular streaming platforms works, and how they compare concerning their restrictions on live duration, visibility options, access to replays, and more: